 Note: not all Intel Puma chipset modems will have an Intel logo on the front of the modem package.

 Some bad modems like the NETGEAR CM700 and NETGEAR C6300 do not have Intel logos on the front of their modem packages.
 Therefore, read the Intel Puma 6 modem list below to avoid purchasing a possibly defective modem.

-While Intel has issues with the Puma chipsets, Broadcom chipsets (produced by Broadcom Inc.) suffer no troubles at all.
+While Intel has issues with the Puma chipsets, Broadcom chipsets (produced by Broadcom Inc.) suffer no connection problems at all.
 For example, you can feel safe using a modem like the Motorola MB7621 or NETGEAR CM600 as those devices use a Broadcom chipset.

 Intel Puma 6 Modem List – Do Not Buy These Cable Modems